Data is the new oil - we’ve heard that over and over again.

 To do this, you need to install a code snippet from Google Analytics to your website (No developer help required!)

-In your Google Analytics account, (You can create one for free, using your existing Gmail address), navigate to Settings -> Admin -> Tracking Info -> Tracking Code
+In your Google Analytics account, (You can create one free using your existing Gmail address), navigate to Settings -> Admin -> Tracking Info -> Tracking Code

 In this page, the tracking snippet can be found under Global Site Tag which you will copy + paste to your website (every page you want to track).